MeinePeptide

 Overview

 CagriSema pairs Novo Nordisk's two molecules at matched doses in a single weekly injection.
-The conceptual elegance is that amylin and GLP-1 operate through non-overlapping satiety pathways — so the effect adds rather than redundantly stacks on top of GLP-1 alone.
-The REDEFINE 1 Phase 3 trial (NEJM 2025) showed 22.7% weight loss at 68 weeks in adults with obesity without diabetes, compared with about 15% for Semaglutide alone at 2.4 mg.
-The headline was slightly softer than analyst expectations (the rumour mill had wanted 25%), which is a useful reminder that head-to-head versus Tirzepatide is the comparison Novo would not put on the slide.
-Still approval-track and a serious contender.
+Amylin and GLP-1 operate through non-overlapping satiety pathways, so the effect adds rather than redundantly stacks on top of GLP-1 alone.
+REDEFINE 1 (NEJM 2025) showed 22.7% weight loss at 68 weeks in adults with obesity without diabetes, vs ~15% for Semaglutide alone at 2.4 mg.
+The headline was softer than analyst expectations (the rumour mill wanted 25%), a useful reminder that head-to-head versus Tirzepatide is the comparison Novo would not put on the slide.
+Still approval-track and a serious contender.[1]

 Evidence quality